capactio/capact/docs/proposal/20201207-workflow-rendering.md

                 - name: input-parameters
 ```

-During the rendering phase, the Voltron Engine will inject the `input-parameters` artifact as raw data:
+During the rendering phase, the Capact Engine will inject the `input-parameters` artifact as raw data:

 ```yaml
   arguments: